wildy0/OctopusAnalysis/README.md

 # OctopusAnalysis
 Octopus smart meter export analysis.

 Export the smart meter data from your octopus account.
+Then select open that file with this script.

 From my account I get csv files for electricity or gas.
 The csv files have column headings as follows: